spidoosho/BlazorChess/Documentations/DeveloperDocumentation/README.md

 BlazorChess is a [ASP.NET](https://dotnet.microsoft.com/en-us/apps/aspnet) web app using [Blazor](https://learn.microsoft.com/cs-cz/aspnet/core/blazor/) and [SignalR](https://dotnet.microsoft.com/en-us/apps/aspnet/signalr)

 In this document you will get an overview of the project.
 In other documents you can read more about specific parts of the project.
+But the main documentation is described in the code and in summaries.

 ## Modularity